miohtama/mfabrik.zoho/README.txt

 *mfabrik.zoho* is intended to use for machine-to-machine communication and will work with any web framework, like Plone, Django, Google App Engine.

-To communicate with Zoho you need username, password and API KEY.
+To communicate with Zoho you need username, password or API KEY.
 For further information, see *Setup > Admin > Developer key* in your Zoho application.